pixavier/sdl4snap/README.md

 ![Ping Pong Snap *!* implementation](img/ping_pong_snap.png)

+### Starred blocks

+In the previous example, we can see two blocks that we can call starred: the “SDL start” block and the “SDL set state” block.
+If we have multiple starting threads (green flags), the starred “SDL start” block should appear in only one of them, since it performs general system initialization; duplicating it can cause problems.
+On the other hand, there are the starred “SDL set state” blocks, in which case the logic is the opposite: there can only be one unstarred block in a starting thread (green flag), whereas in the rest of the model, all of them must be unstarred.

 ### Statistics library

 SDL4Snap *!* can be combined with a statistics lib like [this](https://xavierpi.com/ejemplos/StatisticsLib.xml), that can be included with File->Import.